Me in a nutshell

 I left science in 2004, feeling that I could not do justice to both careers – I was struggling to find the time and energy to finish the books in my spare time, and this in turn was beginning to harm my day job.
 It was also the right time to leave since the project with which I was involved was running into some technical delays which meant it was going to be some while before we got new data.
 I was sad to leave science, but since my departure, I’ve been blessed by some amazing chances to again move through scientific circles, only this time from the perspective of a writer.
 I have returned to ESA to talk about the interplay between science and science fiction, and have spoken on similar topics at many academic departments.
 I have discussed the ethics of longevity at the Oxford debating society; I have also attended a bioscience symposium in Heidelberg, got to meet astronauts and cosmonauts, taken part in the PR program for the Rosetta comet mission, worked with exoplanet scientists, and seen the launch of two space shuttles – all because of doors opened to me by dint of my writing science fiction having once been a scientist.
 I enjoy giving public talks in and around the UK and have been known to pop up on radio and television now and then.

 The last few years have been quite busy.
 2016 saw publication of a career-retrospective Best of – see http://www.alastairreynolds.com/stories/beyond-the-aquila-rift-the-best-of/ for more information.
 In 2017 I published REVENGER, my attempt at a fun, fast-paced, far-future space opera with echoes of nautical fiction, and in 2018 I followed with ELYSIUM FIRE, a return to the universe of Revelation Space.
-My next book, in 2019, will be SHADOW CAPTAIN, which follows on directly from REVENGER.
-I am now working on BONE SILENCE.
+My most recent novel is SHADOW CAPTAIN, which picked up the story of the Ness sisters from REVENGER, and which appeared in the UK and US in January 2019.
+March 2019 saw the publication of PERMAFROST, a novella-length chapbook about time-travel, published by Tor.
+I am now working on BONE SILENCE, which concludes the loose trilogy of novels about the Ness sisters.